Thdegraaff/WooW/_includes/index.md

 ## *Who*

-The workshop was originally conceived by [Dani Arribas-Bel](http://darribas.org) and [Thomas De Graaff](http://www.thomasdegraaff.net/), both based in the Department of Spatial Economics at the VU University, Amsterdam.
+The workshop was originally conceived by [Dani Arribas-Bel](http://darribas.org) and [Thomas De Graaff](http://www.thomasdegraaff.net/), both based in the Department of Spatial Economics at the VU University Amsterdam.

 ## *How*